Call us: 0800 843 752Free shipping for orders $150 or over

 Sku11866

-Metrosideros bartlettii care
+Metrosideros bartlettii care tips

 Metrosideros bartlettii is generally very easy to care for, thriving in New Zealand’s coastal and temperate climates.
 It prefers a sunny position and well-drained soil, though it can tolerate poor soils, clay, and even rocky ground.
 Once established, it is very drought-tolerant and also highly resistant to salt spray and strong winds, making it ideal for coastal planting.
-Regular watering is needed during its first couple of summers to help it establish, but after that, natural rainfall is usually enough.
-Pōhutukawa benefits from an occasional light trim if shaping is needed, preferably after flowering, though mature trees often need little to no pruning.
+Regular watering is necessary during the first couple of summers to help it establish, but after that, natural rainfall is usually sufficient.
+Pōhutukawa benefits from an occasional light trim if shaping is needed, preferably after flowering, though mature trees often require little to no pruning.
 It’s a good idea to mulch around the base to conserve moisture and suppress weeds, but avoid piling mulch against the trunk.
 Feeding is rarely necessary, but a general-purpose fertiliser in spring can encourage lush growth, especially for younger or potted plants.

 What is the Metrosideros bartlettii growth rate?

-Metrosideros bartlettii, also known as Bartlett’s rātā, has a slow to moderate growth rate, typically adding about 20–40 cm per year under good conditions.
-It is slower growing than many other Metrosideros species, partly because it comes from a naturally restricted environment (it is one of New Zealand’s rarest trees).
-Over time, it can reach heights of 8–15 metres, but it takes many years to do so.
+Metrosideros bartlettii has a slow to moderate growth rate, typically adding about 20–40 cm per year under good conditions.
+It is slower-growing than many other Metrosideros species.
+Over time, it can reach heights of 8–15 metres, but this takes many years to achieve.
 Growth is best in full sun to partial shade, with well-drained, fertile soil and consistent moisture, especially while young.
-It is important to shelter young plants from strong winds and heavy frost, as they can slow growth even further.
+It is essential to shelter young plants from strong winds and heavy frost, as they can further slow their growth.

 Questions and Answers